Frequently Asked Questions...

 Yes, we will gladly sit down and consult with you about your case/issues and charge you for our time and advice either on a hourly basis or some other flat-fee arrangement.
 Once we have set up a file and established an attorney-client relationship, we will be available to you to consult with you on an as-needed basis.
 Thereafter, any time that you would like us to appear in your case, we would require a further discussion about arranging and paying an advance fee deposit.

-I was charged with Driving Under the Influence (DUI), what should I expect and how can you help me?
+I was charged with Driving Under the Influence (DUI).
+Can you help me?
+What should I expect?

-I was injured in an accident, is there any way to recover my costs and other monies?
+I was injured in an accident.
+How do I to recover my costs and other monies?

-I am thinking about divorcing my spouse, how do I get started?
+I am thinking about divorcing my spouse.
+How do I start the process?

 Can I get a divorce without an attorney?